How To Grow Kale From Seed Indoors

 Eating Your Kale

-If you're looking for great kale recipes, simply head to the web.
-Here's a great post from Bon Appetit with 47 different recipes to make from the kale that you've grown.
+If you're looking for great kale recipes, go to the web.
+Here's a great post from Bon Appetit with 47 different recipes to make from the kale you've grown.
 You'll want to dive right into these delicious dishes.
 Happy eating!

 If you enjoyed this leafy green post, please check out these others we think you'll enjoy below: